AndrewVu23/HOMEMADE-SINGLE-CYCLE-RV32I/README.md

 ## Verification & Testing
 Backdoor Initialization: Register file and memory arrays are initialized with known values to isolate instruction logic.

 Direct Stimulus Injection: The ```force``` and ```release``` Verilog commands are used to inject specific machine code sequences to verify corner cases in the datapath.

 Trace Analysis: Signal timing and data transitions were verified via VCD waveform analysis.

-(All the writing, running, and verifying were done using [siliconspace.org](https://siliconspace.org) (not sponsored), an online code & waveform editor)
+(All the writing, running, and verifying were done using [siliconspace.org](https://siliconspace.org) (not sponsored), an online RTL-to-GDSII editor)

 ## Future Roadmap
 - Implement a 5-stage Pipeline (IF, ID, EX, MEM, WB).